buzzqw/TUS/OBSS/markdown-separati/en/03-special-characteristics.md

 # Special Characteristics

-> It' \*\*s not enough to have eyes to see (anonymous)
+> Having eyes is not enough to see (anonymous)

 Every creature is special and unique, yet there are beings even more unique and special for their characteristics.
 These are the peculiarities of some of them.

 ## Twilight Vision

-What is darkness for many is seeing well for those with twilight vision as long as there is a minimal source of light.
+Those with twilight vision see clearly in what many perceive as darkness, as long as there is a minimal source of light.

 Twilight vision is color vision.
 A spellcaster with twilight vision can read a Scroll as long as there is even a dim candle as a light source nearby.